Judge wins AL MVP in runaway; Goldschmidt takes NL prize

 Yordan Alvarez of the World Series champion Houston Astros finished third.

-The first baseman received 22 of 30 first-place votes and eight seconds from a separate BBWAA panel.

 “It’s a great honor.
-But it isn’t just about me,” Goldschmidt said in an interview on MLB Network.
+But it isn’t just about me,” Goldschmidt said.
 “I mean, there’s been so many people that have helped me.”

-San Diego Padres third baseman Manny Machado finished second with 291 points after getting seven first-place votes, 13 seconds and seven thirds.

-Goldschmidt’s teammate with the NL Central champion Cardinals, third baseman Nolan Arenado, came in third with 232 points.
-He was picked first on one ballot, second on two and third on 15.
+Nolan Arenado, teammates with Goldschmidt on the NL Central champion Cardinals, came in third with 232 points.
+Arenado was picked first on one ballot, second on two and third on 15.

+Goldschmidt gave the Cardinals their 18th MVP, second among big league teams to the Yankees (21).

 Now a free agent, Judge broke the AL record of 61 homers set by Yankees slugger Roger Maris in 1961.